 Professor Helge Dedek

-Associate Professor, Faculty of Law, McGill University, Montréal, Kanada
+Professor, Faculty of Law, McGill University, Montréal, Kanada

 Projekt: “Darker legacies”: Colonialism and “Comparative Law”